benoit-pereira-da-silva/textual/README.md

 - **Streaming**: process text progressively as it arrives (readers, sockets, pipes, scanners…).
 - **Composition**: chain stages, route items to multiple stages, merge results.
 - **Encodings**: read/write many encodings while keeping an internal UTF‑8 representation.
-- **Metadata‑friendly**: pipelines are generic and can carry either plain strings, richer objects, or raw JSON values.
+- **Metadata‑friendly**: pipelines are generic and can carry either plain strings, richer objects, or structured payloads (JSON / CSV / XML).
 - **Error propagation**: processors can attach non‑fatal, per‑item errors to the flowing values without breaking the stream.

 The library is used by higher‑level projects like Tipa, but it can be used standalone in any Go program that needs robust incremental text processing.